 Semla - A Swedish Bun Delight

 Author: Caroline Brandelius edited by Nora Ross 15/02/2021 Date Posted:23 February 2020

 If you haven’t tried this little Swedish delight it is about time to do so.
-Or if you’re in Australia and wish you had a Semla-bakery next door.
-Roll up your sleeves and bake your own.
-It is super easy and worth all the time spent in the kitchen.
+And if you’re in Australia and don’t have a Semla-bakery next door, roll up your sleeves and bake your own.
+It is super easy and well-worth the time spent in the kitchen.

-Recipe “Swedish Semla” Fika at Grandmas (www.fikaatgrandmas.com)
+Recipe “Swedish Semla” Fika at Grandmas (https://fikaatgrandmas.com/2020/02/13/semla/)